 It’s safe to say that jets offer space to indulge the most decadent, out-of-this-world designs…so we asked Winch to talk us through some of the craziest commissions he’s ever received (and by ‘crazy’, we should clarify that we mean ‘utterly spectacular’).

 Peacock is sheer opulence at 30,000 feet

-With 800 square feet of cabin, the owner of Peacock wanted to create a ‘flying home’ for him and his family — and Winch was all too happy to take on the challenge.
-With spacious private areas, and plenty of options to entertain business guests around the world, this first design accommodates up to 19 passengers in comfort.
+Where Peacock was concerned, the brief was clear: the client wanted to create a ‘flying home’ for him and his family.
+Winch was all too happy to take on the challenge.
+With 800 square feet of cabin, spacious private areas and plenty of options to entertain business guests around the world, this design accommodates up to 19 passengers in considerable comfort.

-A long, elegantly detailed table unfolds and extends to dine up to fives guests, while a second table caters for another four in front of a stunning under-lit bar — complete with ingenious high-low bar stools and an all-important hidden champagne cooler.
+A long, elegantly detailed table unfolds and extends to settle up to five guests into an evening (or journey) of fine dining, while a second table caters for another four in front of a stunning under-lit bar.

 But the most impressive touch is surely the owner’s bathroom.
-Pure drama from the moment you step in the door, a custom-made blue glass washbasin in the centrepiece of the sanctuary, with rich dark veneer and a large shower complementing the design.
+Pure drama from the threshold onwards, a custom-made blue glass washbasin takes pride of place in the centrepiece of the sanctuary, with a rich dark veneer and a large shower complementing the design.
 And, of course, a mirror-faced television is magically integrated into the marble vanity area.